 Patients presenting with tachycardia most often complain of palpitation and dizziness, but can also present with episodes of chest pain due to rapid heart rate inducing increased myocardial oxygen demand.
-The most important step in the diagnosis of tachycardia is to delineate narrow from wide complex tachycardia (WCT).
-Narrow complex tachycardia is tachycardia with QRS complexes < 120 ms which means that the depolarization of ventricles occurs normally through His-Purkinje network with electrical impulses that arise from above atrioventricular (AV) junction sinoatrial node, right or left atrium), and pass forward through the AV node [1].
+The most important step in the diagnosis of tachycardia is to delineate narrow from wide complex tachycardia.
+Narrow complex tachycardia is tachycardia with QRS complexes <120 ms which means that the depolarization of ventricles occurs normally through His-Purkinje network with electrical impulses that arise from above atrioventricular (AV) junction (sinoatrial (SA) node, right or left atrium), and pass forward through the AV node [1].
 This pattern of supraventricular tachycardia (SVT) is further divided into atrial or atrioventricular, regular or irregular (Table 1).
-WCT is tachycardia with wide QRS complexes (> 120 ms) which means that the depolarization of ventricles occurs via the myocardium rather than conductive system of the heart [1].
-It reflects ventricular tachycardia (VT) or SVT with aberrant ventricular conduction meaning that supraventricular electrical impulses do not pass through the AV node and His-Purkinje network toward ventricles [2, 3].
-The latter may be due to: (1) aberrant intraventricular conduction caused by a bundle branch block (BBB) that may be fixed or rate-dependent, or (2) anterograde conduction over an accessory AV pathway caused by Wolff-Parkinson-White (WPW) syndrome, which is much less common [2, 3].
-ECG findings of SVT with aberrant ventricular conduction are similar with VT, therefore, it is called pseudo-ventricular tachycardia.
+Wide complex of origin and regularity. t Regular Irregular 0 Atrial Sinus tachcardia Atrial tachicardia Atrial flutter Sinus nodal reentrant tachicardia (SNRT) Atrial fibrilation (AF) Atrial flutter with variable block Multifocal atrial tachicardia (MAT) r r c Atrioventricular (AV) AV re-entry tachcardia (AVRT) AV nodal re-entry tachcardia (AVNRT) Paroxysmal junctional reentry tachicardia c h v tachycardia (WCT) is achycardia with wide ORS omplexes (>120 ms) which neans that the depolarization of ventricles occurs via the nyocardium rather than onductive system of the eart [1].
+It reflects entricular tachycardia (VT) SVT with aberrant r ventricular conduction meaning that supraventricular electrical impulses do not pass through the AV node and His-Purkinje network toward ventricles [2,3].
+The latter may be due to: (1) aberrant intraventricular conduction caused by a bundle branch block (BBB) that may be fixed or rate-dependent, or (2) anterograde conduction over an accessory AV pathway caused by Wolff-Parkinson-White (WPW) syndrome, which is much less common [2,3].
+ECG findings of SVT with aberrant ventricular conduction are similar with VT, therefore, it is called pseudoventricular tachycardia.